erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

     sqlfluff dialects

 * rstfmt and restructuredtext-lint (`read more <https://pypi.org/project/restructuredtext-lint/>`__): Both of these reStructuredText format linter libaries offer code reformatting and linting abilities for reStructuredText files (.rst).
 I favored restructuredtext-lint, due to its rst-lint CLI tool.
 I used it to fix and tested it on old posts from this blog.
 Beware that using a reformatter might surface buried errors found by linting the RST, which you'll need to resolve by reading somewhat cryptic RST error messages given by your linter like "hyperlink mismatch, 1 reference but 0 targets".
 At least the line number is provided so you have a relative scope of where the error is coming from. rstfmt is another `Python CLI tool <https://pypi.org/project/rstfmt/>`__ in this space.
 One note of using these tools is to watch out for unwanted changes.
-One effect I saw was having code blocks auto-coverted from Python formatting to regular code formatting.
+One effect I saw was having code blocks auto-converted from Python formatting to regular code formatting.

-    RST is one of two conversion options offered by the `Pelican <https://docs.getpelican.com/en/3.6.3/quickstart.html>`__ static site generator library, along with Markdown (.md).
-It's the format this blog is composed in.
-Pelican also offers some linting-like functionality when you run its **pelican content** command to compile your static site.

 **Lint and reformat your .rst documents.**